Frequently Asked Questions for Consumers

 Definition and scope

-What is the Certified Service Authority directory?
+What is the Certified Service Authority provider network?

 What does "certified" mean in this context?